-Graduates of the Rochester Institute of Technology go into the software development industry, software as a service (SAAS) development, and the medical device manufacturing industry, not to mention a variety of other lines of work.
+Former Rochester Institute of Technology students are professionally suited for a wide range of fields including the software development industry, software as a service (SAAS) development, and the medical device manufacturing industry.
 The majority of alumni accept jobs in the manufacturing industry.
-Rochester Institute of Technology graduates in the internet software services industry are hard pressed to find, with less than two percent of former students taking up work in this field.
-The average salary for a grad from the Rochester Institute of Technology is $73K.
+Former Rochester Institute of Technology students do not typically enter the computer hardware and software design industry; in fact, less than two percent of graduates find work in this area, making it the least likely field for this group to enter.
+Starting salaries of about $71K are the median among Rochester Institute of Technology grads.

 Benefits and Perks

-Among alumni of similar schools, Alfred University grads (who make an average of $73K) earn salaries most similar to Rochester Institute of Technology alumni.
+Gannon University grads bring in salaries of around $70K, making them the most similar to Rochester Institute of Technology alumni in terms of earnings.
 Roberts Wesleyan College, Nazareth College, and Canisius College are also similar to Rochester Institute of Technology.